-RIPA covers the authorisation of directed surveillance, the authorisation of sources and the authorisation of the obtaining of communications data.
+RIPA covers the authorisation of directed surveillance, the authorisation of sources.
+The authorisation of the obtaining of communications data is subject to provisions set out in IPA 2016.
 Communications data includes information relating to the use of a postal service or telecommunications system but does not include the contents of the communication itself, contents of e-mails or interaction with websites.
 An authorisation under RIPA will provide lawful authority for the investigating officer to carry out surveillance.

-In terms of monitoring e-mails and internet usage, it is important to recognise the interplay and overlaps with the Council's e-mail and internet policies and guidance, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and the Data Protection Act 1998.
+In terms of monitoring e-mails and internet usage, it is important to recognise the interplay and overlaps with the Council's e-mail and internet policies and guidance, the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 and the Data Protection Act 2018.